 Once selected, as each stage runs we’ll either see a green checkmark (indicating success) or an X (indicating failure).

 We can then look at both how long the process took and the data as it appeared at each point.

-Here we can see our inbound ANSI X12 850 transaction.
+Here we can see our inbound ASC X12 850 transaction.

 Here we can see that same transaction having been converted into an XML representation.